mikepthomas/projects/_posts/printer-voron-0.2.md

 # Sourcing Parts

-After having to source my own parts for the [Voron 1.8](printer-voron-1.8) as kits were not available, to keep costs down, I have decided to order a [Formbot](https://www.formbot3d.com/) kit that contains all of the parts required to build the printer.
+After having to source my own parts for the [Voron 1.8](printer-voron-1.8) as kits were not available, to keep costs down, I decided to order a [Formbot](https://www.formbot3d.com/) kit that contains all of the parts required to build the printer.
+However I have now subsequently upgraded some of the parts with electronics, fasteners and frame from [LDO Motors](https://ldomotors.com/) and panels from [Linneo](https://linneo.tech).

 ## Fasteners